llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                              "amdgpu-flat-work-group-size" value, the implied occupancy
                                              bounds by the workgroup size takes precedence.

      "amdgpu-ieee" true/false.
+GFX6-GFX11 Only
                                              Specify whether the function expects the IEEE field of the mode register to be set on entry.
 Overrides the default for the calling convention.
      "amdgpu-dx10-clamp" true/false.
+GFX6-GFX11 Only
                                              Specify whether the function expects the DX10_CLAMP field of the mode register to be set on entry.
 Overrides the default for the calling convention.